 - For production beyond RAC, the units are entitled for their respective variable cost and a uniform per MT incentive equal to the lowest of the per MT fixed costs of all the indigenous urea units subject to import parity price plus weighted average of other incidental charges which the government incurs on the imported urea.
 However, vide notification dated 7th April, 2017, a further amendment was incorporated for production of urea beyond RAC during 2016-17 such that units were entitled beyond their respective variable cost and a uniform per MT incentive equal to the lowest of the per MT fixed cost of all indigenous urea units subject to sum of import parity price, other incidental charges which the Government incurs on the import of urea and weighted average of Central Government levies of urea paid by the urea manufacturing units.
 Vide said amendment, it has been decided that in event of any fluctuation in Import Parity Price that would have adverse impact on the production beyond RAC by urea units, Department of Fertilizers is authorized to take appropriate decision in consultation with Department of Expenditure.

-Five units namely MFL-Manali, MCFL-Mangalore, SPIC-Tuticorn, BVFCL-Namrup-II and BVFCL-Namrup-III are not covered under this scheme because these units are not connected to gas pipeline network in the country.
+- Five units namely MFL-Manali, MCFL-Mangalore, SPIC-Tuticorn, BVFCL-Namrup-II and BVFCL-Namrup-III are not covered under this scheme because these units were not connected to gas pipeline network in the country at the time when NUP was introduced.
 As per NUP – 2015, Namrup-II and Namrup-III units of BVFCL are proposed to be closed and a new high efficiency unit will be installed, which will be dealt separately under their restructuring proposal.
 Till then, these two units are functioning under the provisions of Modified NPS-III.

 For Naphtha based urea units